marinppetkov/hcp-terraform-agent-monitoring/readme.md

 [HCP Terraform Documentation](https://developer.hashicorp.com/terraform/cloud-docs/agents/telemetry)

-### Overview
+### Agent Configuration
-To configure your agent to emit telemetry data, you must include the -otlp-address flag or TFC_AGENT_OTLP_ADDRESS environment variable.
+> To configure your agent to emit telemetry data, you must include the -otlp-address flag or TFC_AGENT_OTLP_ADDRESS environment variable.
 This should be set to the host:port address of an OpenTelemetry collector.
 This address should be a gRPC server running an OLTP collector.

 ## Example: Using Docker Containers